zoe-walker/Visualizations/Examples/ReadMe.md

 ### ECharts Meta Model
 An example of showing data about your Repository meta model, built using ECharts force layout graph.

+### ECharts Bar Chart
+An example of vertical bar chart, built using ECharts and webpack.

 ### Lollipop
 An example of a Lollipop chart built using D3 and webpack.